dashdash-chat/dashdash-chef/README.md

  - Copy up the dump from the othe machine and run `sudo ejabberdctl load /home/ubuntu/ejabberd_dump_cutover.erl` (possibly after modifying permissions).
  - Start ejabberd with `sudo ejabberdctl start`
  - Reassociate the elastic IP
+ - Briefly change IAM policy to let Celery create another SQS queue, grab the ARN, and then update the policy accordingly and delete the old queue.
+Otherwise papertrail will fill up with logs!
  - Change over CloudWatch alerts
  - Test everything!